top of page

 Comprehensive editing (a service I sometimes offer) combines one or more of the four editing types.
 For example, line and copy editing.

 Most successful books go through four stages of editing.
-Developmental Editing is the first stage, followed by Line Editing, then Copy editing, and finally Proofreading.
+Developmental Editing is the first stage, followed by Line Editing, then Copy Editing, and finally Proofreading.

-I've put together a slide presentation that provides a detailed description of the different types and stages of editing.
-The presentation includes an explanation of what is a manuscript evaluation and the functions of a manuscript evaluator.
+The presentation includes an explanation of what a manuscript evaluation is and the functions of a manuscript reviewer.

 If you would like to learn more about which type of editing best suits you, feel free to contact me.

-1 commentaire
+1 Comment

 Thanks for making the differences in the four stages of editing so clear.